scipy-conference/scipy_proceedings/papers/Suvrakamal_Das/main.md

 #### S4 Recurrence

-The S4 recurrent representation is computed by discretizing the state matrix $A$ using the bilinear transform.
-The crucial observation is that the inverse of a DPLR matrix is also DPLR (due to the Woodbury identity).
-Therefore, the discretized state matrix $A$ is the product of two DPLR matrices, allowing for efficient matrix-vector multiplication in O(N) time.
+The bilinear transform is used to discretize the state matrix in order to construct the S4 recurrent representation.
+The important thing to note is that, because of the Woodbury identity, the inverse of a DPLR matrix does not result in any change in the matrix.
+Therefore, the discretized state matrix is the product of two DPLR matrices, allowing for efficient matrix-vector multiplication in O(N) time.

 #### Parallel Associative Scan